NicolaeeV/FanFlow/README.md

 **Why it's not just Google Maps**

-Google Maps ranks local results largely by prominence, which is heavily review-count driven (Google dropped Bayesian smoothing in 2017).
+Google Maps ranks local results largely by prominence, which is heavily review-count driven.
 So a chain with thousands of reviews structurally outranks a beloved 34-review taqueria — even at a worse star score.
 FanFlow re-ranks on three signals Maps doesn't:

 **1. Bayesian rating — trusts a score in proportion to evidence:**